- About the Program

 - The program will start every Fall semester (no Spring or Summer admittance).

-- Classes will be offered twice a week Tuesday or Wednesday evenings and Saturdays.
+- Classes will be offered twice a week weekday evening and Saturdays.

 - You will be able to complete the program in two years.
 Four semesters with no Summer Enrollment.